by Scott Mehl © Unofficial Royalty 2015

 In 1901, the new King Edward VII brought much of the pageantry and tradition back to the ceremony.
 One of the most significant changes took place on the dais itself.
 Previously, a single throne for Queen Victoria had stood surrounded by an iron railing.
 King Edward VII had the railing removed, and had a second throne (just slightly smaller) placed immediately to the left of his own.
 Thus began the tradition of the Consort sitting beside the Sovereign.

 The ceremony which occurs today dates back to the opening of the new Palace of Westminster in 1852.
 Having been rebuilt after the old palace was destroyed by fire in 1834, the new building was laid out to best show off the pageantry of the official procession.
 Much of the detail has remained mostly unchanged since then, including the order of the procession and seating in the House of Lords.
 The photo below is from the 1866 Ceremonial and shows the procession and the precise seating.
 A ceremonial is issued each year, usually with very few changes.
-Below is the 1886 Ceremonial, showing the procession as well as where everyone is positioned around the throne.
+Below is the 1886 Ceremonial, showing the procession and where everyone is positioned around the throne.

 Searching of the Cellars